PaulGamerBoy101/LibreX-Writer/README.md

 # LibreX-Writer
-A Document Editor, Part of the LibreX OffiX Suite
+A Document Editor, Will be Part of my New LibreX OffiX Suite

+Issues: The Popups Are